boltlabs-inc/zkchannels-spec/tezos/2-channel-establishment.md

 #### Merchant Requirements
 Upon receipt of the `funding_confirmed` message, the merchant:
-  - Checks that the originated contract `contract-id` contains the expected [zkchannels contract](https://github.com/boltlabs-inc/tezos-contract/blob/main/zkchannels-contract/zkchannel_contract.tz) with respect to the channel identifier `channel_id`, the customer Tezos public key `cust_pk`, the customer's tezos tz1 address `customer_address`, the merchant public parameters, and the initial balances `customer_balance` and `merchant_balance`.
+  - Checks that the originated contract `contract-id` contains the expected [zkchannels contract](https://github.com/boltlabs-inc/tezos-contract/blob/main/zkchannels-contract/zkchannel_contract.tz) with respect to the channel identifier `channel_id`, the customer Tezos public key `customer_public_key`, the customer's tezos tz1 address `customer_address`, the merchant public parameters, and the initial balances `customer_balance` and `merchant_balance`.
   - Checks that the on-chain storage of `contract-id` at `originated-block-height` is exactly as expected for channel `channel_id`:
     - The contract storage contains the merchant's Pointcheval Sanders public key.
-    - The customer's tezos tz1 address and public key match the fields `customer_address` and  `cust_pk`, respectively.
+    - The customer's tezos tz1 address and public key match the fields `customer_address` and  `customer_public_key`, respectively.
-    - The merchant's tezos tz1 address and public key match the fields `merchant_address` and  `merch_pk`, respectively.
+    - The merchant's tezos tz1 address and public key match the fields `merchant_address` and  `merchant_public_key`, respectively.
     - The `self_delay` field in the contract matches the value specified in the [global defaults](1-setup.md#Global-defaults).
     - The `close` field in the contract matches the merchant's `close` flag defined as defined in the [global defaults](1-setup.md#Global-defaults).
 The `close` flag represents a fixed scalar used by the merchant to differentiate closing state and state.
     - `custFunding` and `merchFunding` match the initial balances `customer_balance` and `merchant_balance`, respectively.